daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Exploration foci rely on a variety of methods, though training and expertise are the mainstays.
 Some methods require specific tools (such as a vehicle) to grant the benefits provided, while others might rely on the supernatural ou
 super-science to learn new things and explore strange places from afar.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to explore.
+**Equipement Supplémentaire:** Any object necessary to explore.
 For instance, starting maps and/or
 a compass would be basic equipment, while someone who uses psychic abilities might require a mirror ou crystal sphere to gaze into.
 Equipment might also include access to a vehicle required for exploration, as previously noted.

-**Minor Effect Suggestions:** You have an asset on any action that involves using your senses, such as perceiving ou attacking, until the end of the next round.
+**Suggestions d'Effet Mineur:** You have an asset on any action that involves using your senses, such as perceiving ou attacking, until the end of the next round.

-**Major Effect Suggestions:** Your Intellect Edge increases by 1 until the end of the next round.
+**Suggestions d'Effet Majeur:** Your Intellect Edge increases by 1 until the end of the next round.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Explore des Endroits Sombres
 * Infiltrates